‘A junior who is excellent on her feet, easily builds rapport with witnesses, and gets great results in court.’

-Clare is a contributor to the third edition of Medical Treatment: Decisions and the Law (edited by Christopher Johnston QC).
+Clare is a contributor to the fourth edition of Medical Treatment: Decisions and the Law (edited by Christopher Johnston KC and Sophia Roper KC).

 Inquests & Inquiries

 A large percentage of Clare’s court work is in inquests.
 Clients have said that her previous experience at the criminal bar has been useful when it comes to cross examining witnesses in the Coroners’ jurisdiction.

 Clare enjoys the challenges of inquest work; inquest law is constantly changing and is often subject to judicial review.
 She enjoys the challenge of keeping up to date with recent case developments.
 She enjoys the advocacy involved in inquests and the opportunity to really learn, often in great detail, about a particular procedure or how a particular hospital unit or prison wing is run.

 Clare has been instructed in many jury inquests, which is something she particularly enjoys, because when she left the criminal bar she did not think that she would appear in front of a jury with the regularity she currently does.